Use Meaningful Incentives

 Judy was the principal of an inner-city school and was on a mission to create the best possible educational environment for her students.
 She greeted me with warmth and spoke passionately about her school.
 Within minutes, I knew I wanted to be part of it.
 Despite the school being located over 100 miles from my home, I moved into a neighborhood closeby and began my career.
 It was a perfect choice for me.

 Although the students were challenging at first, Judy was remarkably supportive, open to new ideas, and willing to let her teachers do what they did best.
 She did one thing in particular that was a great motivator for me.
 She left wonderful and eloquent notes in my mailbox, praising my work.
-They were private, hand-written transcriptions on various styles of stationary, folded over and taped to the side of my mailbox.
+They were private, handwritten transcriptions on various styles of stationery, folded over and taped to the side of my mailbox.

 As a new teacher, shaky on confidence, her notes meant the world to me.
 There was no earthly way I was going to let her down or prove her positive words wrong.